sonamyadav11/bus-tracking-system/README.md

-Sure, here's a comprehensive README file for a bus tracking system:

 Bus Tracking System: Navigating with Precision and Efficiency This repository houses the code and documentation for a robust bus tracking system designed to revolutionize public transportation management.
 The system leverages real-time data and intuitive interfaces to provide accurate bus location information, estimated arrival times, and route optimization capabilities, enhancing the commuting experience for both passengers and operators.